 2018 will be another dramatic year for TMT.
 Our job is to help TMT businesses to chart a course through by bringing together the insights of over 800 lawyers who focus on the sector across six continents.
 That is why we have asked some of our top thinkers globally to provide a snapshot of their vision for the coming year.
 A single publication cannot analyze every issue in detail – we do that elsewhere.
 But we hope this will help you to plot some key features on the map of

 The Federal Communications Commission (“FCC”) has released a draft Second Report and Order and Further Notice of Proposed Rulemaking on renewal requirements and permanent discontinuance rules for a variety of wireless services.
 The Draft Further Notice proposes new rules—such as additional renewal term construction obligations to enhance rural build-out—that, if adopted, would have far-reaching implications for wireless licensees.
 In 2010, the FCC proposed to “create consistent requirements for renewal of [wireless spectrum] licenses and consistent consequences for discontinuance of service, and to clarify construction obligations for spectrum licenses that have

 On 17 March Hogan Lovells hosted a live webinar where several of our Global TMT thought leaders interviewed a panel of academic experts from our Law and Technology Academic Advisory Council on the key legal and tech trends for 2017, including regulation of artificial intelligence, competition law and big data, global privacy and copyright trends, and the future of broadband privacy regulation.
 The panel was chaired by Hogan Lovells partner and former Commissioner of the US Federal Trade Commission, Julie Brill.

 On April 5, 2016, the National Telecommunications and Information Administration (NTIA) initiated an inquiry to review the potential benefits and challenges presented by the Internet of Things (IoT).
 In its Notice and request for public comment (RFC), NTIA is seeking input on the current IoT technological and policy landscape with a goal of developing recommendations—in the form of a Green Paper—as to whether and how the federal government should play a role in fostering the advancement of IoT technologies.
 Comments are due on or before May 23, 2016 at 5:00

 On February 26, the Federal Communications Committion (FCC) voted 3-2 along party lines to adopt Open Internet rules.
 The FCC Bureau requested to retain “editorial privileges” to the order, which the Chairman granted, meaning that drafting of the text of the order itself will continue for the next several days if not weeks.
 According to press reports, the text of the order itself is not expected to be available for potentially a few more weeks, due to delays in the Commissioners providing edits to the text of the order.
 Consequently

 As part of the constitutional reform in telecommunications matters published on 11 June 2013 (the Constitutional Reform), the new Federal Telecommunications and Broadcasting Law (the Law) was finally published on 14 July, and went into effect this past 13 August.
 The new Law establishes a new regulatory framework in the telecommunications and broadcasting sector in Mexico, which contains the principles based on the Constitutional Reform, whose principal objectives are: the creation of more rights, the promotion of competition, and the provision of better services at lower prices.
 Additionally, along with

 The FCC is expected to vote on rules governing the broadcast incentive auction during its May 15 open meeting.
 Although the Report and Order outlining the rules is still being circulated internally among FCC leadership and has not been released to the public, the FCC has not been shy about telegraphing the direction the final rules might take, including broadcaster-related provisions.

 If new European Union proposals are implemented, European broadband providers may need to comply with expansive network neutrality obligations that are both similar to and different from earlier Federal Communications Commission (FCC) rules.
 Citing the need for harmonized regulation, European regulators have taken a number of steps this fall toward strengthening Open Internet protections.
-In September, the European Commission (EC) … Continue Reading

 Home to more than 4.5 million people, Kolkata, India has a fascinating transportation network.
 A recent visit to the city revealed bicycles, motorbikes, taxis, buses, rickshaws, cyclerickshaws, cars, trucks, and trams crowding roads already thickly congested with pedestrians, students, street vendors, and parked cars.
 Perhaps as a result sharp-witted Indian critics have described traffic conditions in Kolkata’s urban core as “hell” or worse.
 Yet however uncertain and, at times, chaotic, the journey, Kolkata’s transportation infrastructure continues to move people and goods through the city.
 Indeed, the striking part of the network is